joetanx/cybr-aap/README.md

 ![image](images/helloworld-job-cjr-output.png)

 ## 4.6.
-Setup and launch a Web Server
+Setup and launch a Web Server job template

 - Now that the hello world job is successful, let's do a more complex playbook to setup the managed node as a web server
 - The playbook runs the following tasks